fp7-netide/Tools/memory-management-system/onos/README.md

 $ onos-app $OC1 install target/onos-app-mms-1.0.0-SNAPSHOT.oar
 ```

 Now the MMS is installed.
-To activate it, please use the following command:
+To activate it, please run the following command in the ONOS CLI:

 ```
 onos> app activate eu.netide.mms